angarsky/diveintopython/learn/variables/list/basic_operations_&_methods.md

 ## List Comprehension in Python

+Let's review what is list comprehension in Python.
 List comprehension is a concise way to create a new list in Python by applying an expression to each element of an existing list or iterable.
 The basic syntax of a list comprehension is:

 ```python